 Control of the VCD is accomplished by the error amplifier, filter, and Data Separator Chip.
 The error amplifier is a balanced current mirror, whose output sources or sinks current to the filter stage.
-Whenever the VCD is running too slow, the error amplifier receives pulses from data bits before pulses from the VCO clock.
+Whenever the VCD is running too slow, the error amplifier receives pulses from data bits before pulses from the VCD clock.
 This causes the error amplifier to produce pump-up pulses to the filter.
-The filter integrates these pulses, producing an average increase in the voltage to the VCO.
-Whenever the VCO is running too fast , the error amplifier produces pump-down pulses to the It must be noted, however, that some slight error will always be filter. because, without pumps, the filter will float and the VCO will oresent drift.
-The overall gain of the error amplifier and the VCO will maintain this error very small, resulting in very close tracking between the VCO output phase and the incoming data phase.
+The filter integrates these pulses, producing an average increase in the voltage to the VCD.
+Whenever the VCD is running too fast, the error amplifier produces pump-down pulses to the filter.
+It must be noted, however, that some slight error will always be present because, without pumps, the filter will float and the VCD will drift.
+The overall gain of the error amplifier and the VCO will maintain this error very small, resulting in very close tracking between the VCD output phase and the incoming data phase.